ISI agent arrested for ‘plotting’ terror attacks

-Jammu: The Jammu and Kashmir Police on Friday arrested a suspected ISI agent who was allegedly planning terror attacks in Kishtwar district, an officer said.

-Sehran Sheikh alias Abu Zubair, a resident of Malikpeth area in Kishtwar, was arrested during a raid in the district on charges of working as an agent for the Pakistan spy agency, Inter-Services Intelligence (ISI), a police officer said.
+JAMMU: The Jammu and Kashmir Police on Friday arrested a suspected ISI agent who was allegedly planning terror attacks in Kishtwar district.
+Sehran Sheikh alias Abu Zubair, son of Ghulam Abbas Sheikh, resident of Malipeth Kishtwar was arrested, during a specific raid conducted on the inputs of SOG Jammu and Military Intelligence, on charges of working as an agent for the Pakistan spy agency, Inter-Services Intelligence (ISI).

-Sheikh was gathering information about the establishments of J&K Police, armed forces and army deployment in Kishtwar.
-He had come in contact with a Pakistan-based terrorist group, Harkat-ul-Mujahideen (HuM), the officer said.

 Your email address will not be published.
 Required fields are marked *